 - Energy returns on energy invested will go through the floor as the oil sector moves towards unconventional sources.
 Sweet crude gets 70 to 1, while shale oil can be as low as 6 to 1.
 This matters.

-- The era of cheap oil is over – those unconventional oil sources need high prices to remain viable.
+- Regardless of what prices at the pump do, the era of cheap oil is over – those unconventional oil sources need higher prices to remain viable.

 - Oil is now far more tied to the state of the economy.
 If the global economy stalls, oil demand drops and thus the price drops too – and once again tar sands and shale don’t break even.
 People are still going to make a lot of money in oil, but others are going to lose a lot of money too.